alodium/widget-task/README.md

 #### a brief description of the task itself
 - Please use React-Redux (store)
-- The widget should work automatically when inserting the code in any page
 - API: get a string, show it as notification (The API can be called from the console, no need for UI magic).
 - Should show itself in any corner of the screen, depends on the parameter provided (topleft (tl), bottomright (br)...)
 - Should disappear after x seconds